ufrgs-hyman/meican/docs/guide/upgrade.md

 ####1.
 Migration

 Perform every step detailed from option 2 of the [Migration guide](https://github.com/ufrgs-hyman/meican/blob/master/docs/guide/migration.md).

-After that, are required some steps to enable the Monitoring module:
+After that, are required some steps to enable the Monitoring module.
+If you are not interested in this module, your upgrade is done.

 ####2.
 Install OSCARS Bridge following [this guide](https://github.com/ufrgs-hyman/oscars-bridge/blob/master/README.md).